Understanding Squatters' Rights Laws in North Carolina

 What Does It Mean to Have “Open and Notorious” Possession?

 “Open and notorious” possession means a squatter’s use of the property is obvious and not hidden from the real owner or the public.
-In North Carolina, adverse possession law says the occupation must be clear enough to alert the true owner.
+In North Carolina, the adverse possession law says the occupation must be clear enough to alert the true owner.
 This concept, called notorious possession, is key to proving claims under NC real estate and occupation law.

 Why Is Continuous Possession Important?